wilcc/todata/README.md

 * Move high priority items to the top.

 For those last two, we'll ALSO have to finish the sorting portion of our back end.
 Run `npm test` when you're ready to do a little back-end work!

+### It Doesn't Entail Everything, Though!

+We highly recommend you familiarize yourself with the code we've got before you get started.
+There's a lot already there, so don't spend time writing code that already exists!

+### Some Problems You'll Have To Solve

+* How can we toggle the completeness of a todo by clicking on it?
+* How can we change the text of the buttons that are toggling?
+For example, when we click "Show Priorities", it changes to "Hide Priorities" so that we can toggle that feature back off.
+* How can we access the pulldown menu for adding priority to a todo?

 ### An Important Guideline: